-Recruiting via Facebook and Instagram Ads: A Step-by-

-Step Guide

-Although many existing studies on this topic report some recruiting campaign details such as the costs of advertising or the definition of the specific target group, no available publication can serve as a practical guide for researchers who are planning their social media recruiting campaign.
+Recruiting via Facebook and Instagram Ads: A Step-by-Step Guide costs of advertising or the definition of the specific target group, no available publication can serve as a practical guide for researchers who are planning their social media recruiting campaign.
 In this section we provide a step-by-step guide on how to recruit survey participants via Facebook and Instagram.
 In the next section, we summarize the results of a specific application: the 2019 "LGBielefeld" survey project, in which lesbian, gay, bisexual, transsexual and queer people in Germany were recruited through ads that appeared on these two social media channels.